 What do you envision when you think of Portland, Oregon?
 For some, it’s the great outdoors — rivers, mountains, trails.
 Others think of the television comedy series, Portlandia, and wonder if there are truths within the show’s humor and eccentric characters.

 Whatever you think about Portland, Oregon, a lot of people think it’s pretty great.
-In the span of a decade, Oregon has become the most popular state to move to thanks to its biggest city, Portland, and the incredible job growth including in the healthcare industry.
+For many years, more people have moved into Oregon than have moved out.
+This is due, in part, to the city of Portland, and its incredible job growth — including in the healthcare industry.
 Which is also why Oregon has quickly become one of the best states for nurses.

 But that’s just the beginning of why you should pursue your nursing education in Portland.
 Here are more reasons why it has become a great area for nurses.